eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 Loading and applying profiles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before creating any entity, you can load XML files using ``Domain::loadXMLProfilesFile`` function.
+Before creating any entity, it's required to load XML files using ``Domain::loadXMLProfilesFile`` function.
 ``createParticipant``, ``createPublisher`` and ``createSubscriber`` have a version that expects the profile name as an argument. *eProsima Fast RTPS* searches the XML profile using this profile name and applies the XML profile to the entity.